 Harvard Summer Program in Yokohama, Japan

-Cutting-edge science in Yokohama at the RIKEN Center for Allergy and Immunology
+Cutting-edge science in Yokohama at the RIKEN Center for Integrative Medical Sciences (IMS-RCAI)

-Faculty: Takao Hensch and principal investigators at the RIKEN Center for Allergy and Immunology
+Faculty: Takao Hensch and principal investigators at the RIKEN Center for Integrative Medical Sciences (IMS-RCAI)

-Experience science in Japan at the RIKEN Center for Allergy and Immunology (RCAI).
-This 10-week program begins with a private tutorial by RCAI faculty on basic immunology, followed by an international lecture series at the graduate level culminating in a cutting-edge symposium by world leaders in the field.
+Experience science in Japan at the RIKEN Center for Integrative Medical Sciences (IMS-RCAI).
+This 10-week program begins with a private tutorial by IMS-RCAI faculty on basic immunology, followed by an international lecture series at the graduate level culminating in a cutting-edge symposium by world leaders in the field.